kserve/kserve/docs/apis/README.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Minimum number of replicas, when minReplicas &gt; 0 pods won&rsquo;t scale down to 0 in case of no traffic</p>
+<p>Minimum number of replicas which defaults to 1, when minReplicas = 0 pods scale down to 0 in case of no traffic</p>
 </td>
 </tr>
 <tr>